skrysmanski/devlog/content/articles/dotnet/cppcli-cheat-sheet.md

 property String^ MyProperty;
 ```

-This is called a //trivial property// and the compiler will automatically generate a getter and a setter for this property.
+This is called a *trivial property* and the compiler will automatically generate a getter and a setter for this property.
 So, basically it's identical to `string MyProperty { get; set; }` in C#.

 Note, however, that there is no way to make a trivial property where getter or setter has another visibility than the property - eg. `string MyProperty { get; private set; }` has no equivalent in C++/CLI.
 Also you can't make read-only or write-only trivial properties in C++/CLI.